-In addition, Rob maintains an active pro bono practice.
-Rob serves as the family law team leader for the firm’s partnership with Dorchester House and has successfully represented pro bono clients in contested guardianship, divorce, child custody, and child support matters.
-Rob also serves as a board member of the Volunteer Lawyers Project of the Boston Bar Association.
+In addition, through the firm’s partnership with Dorchester House, Rob has represented pro bono clients in contested guardianship, divorce, child custody, and child support matters.

 - Representing private equity firms and their portfolio companies in complex commercial disputes and pre-acquisition diligence.